dotnet/winforms/README.md

 .NET Core WinForms is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.

-There are many .NET related projects on GitHub.

-- [.NET home repo](https://github.com/Microsoft/dotnet) - links to 100s of .NET
+See the [.NET home repo](https://github.com/Microsoft/dotnet) to find other .NET-related projects.
-  projects, from Microsoft and the community.